sloan-ireland/Blackjack21/README.md

 Nurdaulet --> Fixed bug with splitting: When both hands are won, money was not equally distributed

+Sloan --> Experimented with debugger to fix issue within the split method.

 -=-=-= 6/12 =-=-=-

-Nurdaulet & Sloan (Streaming session) --> Finalized split betting mechanics and restart screen.
+Nurdaulet & Sloan (Streaming session) --> Finalized split betting mechanics and blue restart screen.
 Also, fixed the ACE bug with split hand.
 Finalized UML and Prototype